EFS-OpenSource/Thetis/docs/source/configuration.rst

      # or "cxcywh" (center x, center y, width, height).
      detection_bbox_format: "xyxy"

-     # list with IoU scores used for object detection evaluation.
-Common choices are "0.5" and/or "0.75".
+     # list with IoU scores used for object detection evaluation
+     # Note: the IoU score "0.5" is always active for the evaluation.
+You can specify more IoU scores if you want
-     detection_bbox_ious: [0.5, 0.75]
+     detection_bbox_ious: [0.75]

      # set to true if the bounding boxes are also inferred with a separate variance score (currently not supported)
      detection_bbox_probabilistic: false